Ahrimdon/t7x/README.md

 ---

-If you’d like, you can also add an extra note for clarity:

 > [!NOTE]
 > After installing, you can launch the game and load your mods or custom maps from the in‑game menu.